Dr. Jia-Rey(Gary) Chang

-In 2011, he joined the Hyperbody LAB to further develop his preliminary study on the “HyperCell”, a bio-inspired architectural component with intelligence, kinetic energy, self-assembly and self-adaptive capacities based on evolutionary development biology and swarm behavior principles.
-Cooperating with choreographers, visual artists, composers, and programmers, he has been involved in an EU project, MetaBody, during 2011-2014 to explore the pro-activeness and intra-action relationships between body movement and spatial quality.
+In 2011, he joined the Hyperbody LAB, Department of Architectural Engineering and Technology, TU Delft, for his Ph.D. research on Interactive Architecture.
+Cooperating with choreographers, visual artists, composers, and programmers, he has been involved in an EU project, MetaBody, during 2011-2014 to explore the pro-activeness and intra-action relationship between body movement and spatial quality.
 In early 2018, he finished his Ph.D. research with the dissertation titles as “HyperCell: A Bio-inspired Design Frameworks for Real-time Interactive Architectures”, proposing the idea of self-intelligent building components by exploring into the fields of computation, embodiment, and biology in design.
-Meanwhile, he is also extremely interested in the transdisciplinary topics of fashion design, creative coding, visualization, 2D/3D simulation, interactive design and motion tracking technology and has conducted numerous workshops over the years.
+Meanwhile, he is also extremely interested in the transdisciplinary topics of fashion design, creative coding, visualization, 2D/3D simulation, interactive design and motion tracking technology, and conduct numerous workshops over the years.
 He is now an assistant professor in the IXD Lab, Department of Art&Design, University of Delaware continuing developing his HyperCell concept and projects around his philosophy of ‘space as a living being’ and immersive spatial Interaction Design.